Tortar/WrappedUnions.jl/README.md

 by allowing to enforce union-splitting at call site.

 Two main macros provide the backbone of this package: `@wrapped` and `@unionsplit`.
-The first accepts any parametric struct which has a single fields `union::Union` and whose abstract type is a subtype of `WrappedUnion`, but, apart from that, it supports any standard struct feature as e.g. inner constructors.
-`@unionsplit` instead automatically executes a function performing union-splitting on the wrapped union arguments to make the call type-stable.
+The first accepts any parametric struct which has a single fields `union::Union` but, apart from that, it supports any standard struct feature as e.g. inner constructors. `@unionsplit` instead automatically executes a function performing union-splitting on the wrapped union arguments to make the call type-stable.

 ## Examples